Prevent vegan brain fog: think sharp with these 4 key vitamins

 Explore the common brain fog causes, how to tell if you suffer from vegan brain fog, and the 4 best vitamins to help.

 Popstar Miley Cyrus became a vegan back in 2013, but she recently revealed that she has since taken a wrecking ball (pun intended) to her plant-based lifestyle.
 In an interview with podcast host Joe Rogan, the celebrity said that being vegan left her in a brain fog and claims her mind is now “so much sharper” since adding meat back into her diet.

 It turns out, Cyrus was not “just being Miley.”

-Dr. Gregory Plotnikoff, MD, an integrative medicine physician, points out that mental fog and other neurological dysfunctions like insomnia and anxiety are some of the most commonly experienced symptoms when people eat a poorly planned vegan diet.
+Dr. Gregory Plotnikoff, MD, an integrative medicine physician, points out that mental fog and other neurological dysfunctions are some of the most commonly experienced symptoms when people eat a poorly planned vegan diet.

 Emphasis on poorly planned.

 According to Dr. Plotnikoff, that mental fuzziness can typically be resolved and prevented through “simple nutritional interventions” like diet changes and supplements.
 In other words, fogginess shouldn’t be a concern if you eat a well-balanced vegan diet that hits all of your major nutritional benchmarks.

 Follow the foghorn: what is vegan brain fog?

 It takes a lot of energy to fuel your brain—approximately 20 per cent of your daily calories, to be exact.
 And when your brain doesn’t get the nutrients that it needs, it can manifest as the neurological struggles that brain fog feels like:

 A tendency to get confused easily